 '''

 (poke) 1U + 2 as uint<32>

+3U

 '''

 You may be wondering: why not doing it the other way around?
 Why not converting the unsigned operand into a signed value and then operate?
 The reason is that, given an integer of some particular size, the positive range that you can store in it is bigger when interpreted as an unsigned integer than when interpreted as a signed integer.
-Therefore, converting signed into unsigned before operating reduces the risk of positive overflow.
+Therefore, converting signed into unsigned before operating reduces the risk of positive overflow, which by the way is not allowed in poke.
 This of course assumes that we, as users, will be working with positive numbers more often than with negative numbers, but that is a reasonable assumption to do, as it is often the case!